w3c/wcag3/guidelines/groups/input-operation/keyboard-interface-input/bidirectional-navigation.md

 :::tests
 **Procedure**
+For each interactive element:
-1. Move through content using forward navigation techniques.
-After each forward movement check that you can move back to the last position using the keyboard only.
-Repeat by moving forward two and back one etc until you reach the bottom of the page or the top of the :term[page] / :term[view] if there is rollover for the page / view.
+1. Check that after a forward movement onto the interactive elemennt, that you can move back to the last position using the keyboard only.
+2. Check that after a forward movement on the interactive element, that you can move forward to teh next position using the keyboard only.

 **Expected results**
-- #1 is true
+- #1 and #2 are true
 :::